Subsonic Free Surface Waves in Linear Elasticity: Introduction

-Our approach uses spectral factorizations of the acoustic tensor which is regarded as a second order matrix polynomial in the variable conormal to the boundary.
+We use spectral factorizations of the acoustic tensor, which is regarded as a second order matrix polynomial in the variable conormal to the boundary.
 This allows to conveniently lump together the relevant complex eigenvalues and to avoid some cumbersome and unnecessary considerations.
 Moreover, the factorizations reduce the elastodynamic system, in the subsonic regime, to a first order system.
 In general, when the surface is curved and the solid inhomogeneous, the first order system is not differential but \pd.
 The zero traction boundary problem is transformed into a \pd\ wave equation on the space-time boundary.
 The associated principal symbol is the surface impedance tensor.
 The \pd\ wave equation is only defined microlocally over the subsonic region.
-Still it can be treated ray theoretically since it has the structure of a so-called real principal type system \citep{Dencker82polarsets}.
-In the microlocal analysis literature such an approach was carried out for the isotropic case by \citet{Taylor79rayleighwaves}, where the subsonic region is called the elliptic region because the theory of elliptic boundary value problems applies in the reduction to the boundary.
-The idea to split a surface wave problem into an elliptic boundary problem and a wave propagation problem along the space-time boundary has also been used in related work \citep{KaplunovZaPri06} in elasticity. \citet{Nakamura91rayleighpulses} treated the Barnett--Lothe method from the point of view of microlocal analysis.
-The present paper uses ideas developed in \citep{SHRoehrig04lagrsol,SH11rqm,SH12imptensor}, and it is an attempt to communicate the ideas and results to researchers of elastic surface waves who may not be experts in microlocal analysis and its main machine, the \pd\ calculus.
+Still it can be treated ray theoretically since it has the structure of a so-called real principal type system \zitat{Dencker82polarsets}.
+In the microlocal analysis literature such an approach was carried out for the isotropic case by \zitatau{Taylor79rayleighwaves}{Taylor}, where the subsonic region is called the elliptic region because the theory of elliptic boundary value problems applies in the reduction to the boundary. \zitatau{Nakamura91rayleighpulses}{Nakamura} treated the Barnett--Lothe method from the point of view of microlocal analysis.
+The present paper uses ideas developed in \zitat{SHRoehrig04lagrsol,SH11rqm,SH12imptensor}.
+Although the spirit and the techniques of microlocal analysis are key to our approach, we shall give, in order to make the contents readable for a wide audience, a self-contained presentation except for using few basic results from \pd\ calculus.

 The paper is organized as follows.
 Section~\ref{section-geometrical-language} recalls the free surface traction problem in differential geometric tensor notation.
 In sections \ref{section-homog-halfspace} and \ref{sect-surface-impedance-tensor} the subsonic free surface wave theory for homogeneous elastic half-spaces is redeveloped using division theory of matrix polynomials as the basic tool.
 In the appendix of the paper, we give a complete and self-contained presentation of those parts of division theory which we employ.
 The remaining sections deal with inhomogeneous solids with curved boundaries.
 For the benefit of readers who are not familiar with \pd\ operators, Section~\ref{sect-asymptotic-psido} contains an account of core properties of \pd\ calculus and its relation to asymptotic expansions.
 A ray theory for \pd\ systems is developed in Section~\ref{section-ray-theory}.
 In Section~\ref{sect-displacement-bp} the displacement boundary problem is solved for surface displacements concentrated in the subsonic region.
 A factorization of the elastodynamic operator is constructed and used in that section.
 Theorem~\ref{main-thm-exist-ssw} in Section~\ref{sect-exist-freesurfwave} is our main result on the existence of Rayleigh-type waves.
 The transport equation for the leading amplitude of subsonic free surface waves is treated in some detail in Section~\ref{sect-transport-eqn}.